nutjob-laboratories/merk/README.txt

 # Features
 -   Runs on Windows, Linux, and macOS
+- Binaries for both Windows and Linux are available
 -   Supports multiple connections (you can chat on more than one IRC server at a time)
 -   Open source ([GPL 3](https://www.gnu.org/licenses/gpl-3.0.en.html))
 -   Uses a [multiple document interface](https://en.wikipedia.org/wiki/Multiple-document_interface), much like popular Windows IRC client [mIRC](https://www.mirc.com/)